knight19861986/SDM/README.md

 These instructions assume you use Python 3.

-Step 1: Intallation and configuration of python
+Step 1: Installation and configuration of python
 1. Install Python3 (Please find instructions from google).
 2. Setup virtualenv and install dependencies:
   ```